ekamp/OS/Exam2StudyGuide.md

 <b>File</b> : The VFS keeps track of open files and contains interfaces to open close read and write to files as well as a map to lock them .
 The file object represents an open file and keeps track of the access mode and reference counts.

 <b>SuperBlock</b> : Contains interfaces to get information about a file system such as read write delete inodes. and the ability to lock the file system.
+In UFS contains an array of a few free blocks

 ###Managing File Systems
 The lowest level of dealing with file systems is allocating and managing memory using certain blocks over others.
 For flash memory there are no improvements by using one block vs the other.
 However when using disks there are seek times in order to fetch certain memory